Listen to this Post

 RAG models in 2025 demand rigorous benchmarking.
 Key takeaways:

-– Optimize Latency: Use caching (redis
+– Optimize Latency: Use caching (redis) and model quantization.

 – Enhance Recall: Implement hybrid search (keyword + vector).